 A few other tips: Protect your leather by keeping it out of direct sunlight which can cause cracking and accelerate aging.
 Stains on leather may look worse on the day of the incident but, believe it or not, the proteins in the hide absorb them over time as part of the natural aging process.

-Hancock & Moore, Whittemore Sherrill, Bradington-Young and Carolina Custom Leather offer literally thousands of combined leather options to choose from when selecting a leather sofa.
+Hancock & Moore, Whittemore Sherrill, Bradington-Young and Carolina Custom Leather offer thousands of combined leather options to choose from when selecting a leather sofa.
 Our resident leather expert, Kim Taylor, can help you pick your perfect piece.